slowernews/wisdom-tldr/README.md

 Then, once you have a clear picture of what you want, hustle like crazy until you achieve it

 attention
-These companies, like any media company, harvest your time and attention and transform it into revenue.
+any media company, harvest your attention and transform it into revenue.
 -->

 Track time and journal for hints on where to improve.